Most people who do this work started with a theory. I started with a scar.

 At eighteen, I made the first real decision of my life.
 I left.
 Not in anger.
 In clarity.
 I was not going to spend another year inside a story other people had written for me.

-I had been an Eagle Scout.
+I earned the rank of Eagle Scout.
 I knew what it meant to take an oath and live by it.
 I knew what it meant to have a code.
 What I didn't have yet was a self I had chosen.

 If identity can be installed from the outside, it can also be redesigned from the inside.